pjanul/pymgal/doc/source/usage.rst

 - **model**:
-    The stellar population model you want to assume.
-PyMGal supports various types of models.
+    **Type: pymgal.SSP_model object.** The stellar population model you want to assume.
+PyMGal supports various types of models depending on your scientific goals.
 For more details, see :ref:`SSP Models <ssp_models>`.

 - **dustf**:
-    The dust attenuation function used in the model.
-Options include no dust, "charlot_fall" (Charlot and Fall 2000), or "calzetti" (Calzetti et al. 2000).
+    **Type: pymgal.dusts object.** dustsThe dust attenuation function used in the model.
+Options include no dust, charlot_fall (Charlot and Fall 2000), or calzetti (Calzetti et al. 2000).
 You can also define a custom function within the dusts.py file if needed.

 - **filters**:
-    The telescope filters you want to mimic in your mock observations.
+    **Type: list.** The telescope filters you want to mimic in your mock observations.
 For more details, see :ref:`Filters <filters>`

 - **out_val**:
-    The units for the output data.
+    **Type: string or None.** The units for the output data.
 Options include `"luminosity`" (erg/s), `"Lsun`" (solar luminosities), `"flux"` (erg/s/cm^2), `"jy"` (Jansky), `"Fv"` (erg/s/cm^2/Hz), `"Fl"` (erg/s/cm^2/angstrom), or `"magnitude"`.
 This is case-insensitive.

 - **mag_type**:
-    If `out_val` is set to `"magnitude"`, this parameter specifies the magnitude type.
+    **Type: string.** If `out_val` is set to `"magnitude"`, this parameter specifies the magnitude type.
 Options are `"AB"`, `"vega"`, `"solar"`, `"AB_app"`, `"vega_app"`, or `"solar_app"`.
 If `out_val` is not `"magnitude"`, this parameter has no effect.

 - **proj_vecs**:
-    A list of projection vectors.
+    **Type: list.** A list of projection vectors.
 You can specify principal axes (i.e. "x", "y", or "z") or provide custom vectors in Cartesian coordinates [x, y, z].

-- **proj_angs**:
-    A list of angles `[alpha, beta, gamma]` (in degrees) used to rotate around the x, y, and z axes, respectively.
-This serves the same purpose as `proj_vecs`, so you can use either or both.

-- **proj_rand**:
-    The number of random projections you want to generate.
-Setting this to `0`, along with `proj_vecs = null` and `proj_angles = null`, will cause an error.
+Example usage: ["x", "y", "z", [0, -1, 0]]

 - **rest_frame**:
-    If set to `True`, the magnitudes will be computed in the rest frame.
+    **Type: bool.** If set to `True`, the magnitudes will be computed in the rest frame.
 Otherwise, they will be in the observer's frame.

 - **AR**:
-    The angular resolution in arcseconds.
-If set to `null`, it is automatically calculated.
+    **Type: float.** The angular resolution in arcseconds.
+If set to None, it is automatically calculated.
 If both `AR` and `npx` are `"auto"`, `npx` defaults to 512.

 - **npx**:
-    The number of pixels in the output image.
+    **Type: int.** The number of pixels in the output image.
 You can also set this to `"auto"`, which will automatically decide the pixel number to include all particles.

 - **z_obs**:
-    The redshift of the observation from the observer's point of view.
+    **Type: float or None.** The redshift of the observation from the observer's point of view.
 This parameter affects only the apparent distance, not age or evolution.
-If set to `null`, it defaults to `max(0.05, sim z)`.
+If set to None, it defaults to `max(0.05, sim z)`.

 - **ksmooth**:
+    **Type: int.**  Must be non-negative.
 A smoothing parameter used in kNN Gaussian smoothing.
 The larger the `ksmooth` value, the smoother the results.
+Setting ksmooth=0 will turn the smoothing feature off.

 - **g_soft**:
-    The gravitational softening length of the simulation in comoving kpc/h.
+    **Type: int or None.** The gravitational softening length of the simulation in comoving kpc/h.
 This limits smoothing for mass/age/metal maps.
-If set to `null`, mass/age/metal are smoothed similarly to light.
+If set to None, mass/age/metal are smoothed similarly to light.

 - **p_thick**:
-    The thickness cut (in kpc/h) along the projection direction.
+    **Type: int.** The thickness cut (in kpc/h) along the projection direction.
 This cut is applied as `[center-p_thick, center+p_thick]`.
 If set to `null`, no cut is applied, and all data is used.

 - **add_spec**:
-    Do you want to output the spectrum of your observation for your choice of axes?
+    **Type: bool.** Do you want to output the spectrum of your observation for your choice of axes?
 If set to True, the spectrum will be written to a fits file.

 - **spec_res**:
-    If you chose `add_spec = True`, you can modify the spectral resolution here.
+    **Type float.** If you chose `add_spec = True`, you can modify the spectral resolution here.
 Accepted values: float: (0, 1], or an array in wavelength for sampling with unit of Hertz.
 If `add_spec = False`, this does nothing.

 - **ncpu**:
-    The number of CPUs used in parallel processing.
+    **Type: int.** The number of CPUs used in parallel processing.

 - **noise**:
-    The noise level of Gaussian noise for your observations in AB mag / arcsec^2, which will be converted to your choice of out_val
+    **Type: list or None.** The noise level of Gaussian noise for your observations as a limiting AB mag at some specified signal to noise ratio within some specified circular aperture.
+Format: [mag_lim, SNR, r_aperture].

 - **outmas**:
-    If `True`, the mass map corresponding to your data will be output.
+    **Type: bool.** If `True`, the mass map corresponding to your data will be output.

 - **outage**:
-    If `True`, the age map corresponding to your data will be output.
+    **Type: bool.** If `True`, the age map corresponding to your data will be output.

 - **outmet**:
-    If `True`, the metallicity map corresponding to your data will be output.
+    **Type: bool.** If `True`, the metallicity map corresponding to your data will be output.

 - **quiet**:
-    If `True`, the print statements displaying the code's progress will be silenced
+    **Type: bool.** If `True`, the print statements displaying the code's progress will be silenced